-I'm Christopher Ellery a hugely passionate conservation & wildlife filmmaker, working closely with environmental charities and broadcast video productions as a camera operator and editor, I find the earth a fascinating and stunning place to film.
+I'm Christopher Ellery a hugely passionate conservation/wildlife filmmaker and photographer, working closely with environmental charities and broadcast video productions as a camera operator and editor, I find the earth a fascinating and stunning place to film.
 With its vast oceans to its soaring mountains, lush forests, and frozen ice caps, the beauty and wonder of our planet is simply breathtaking.

-Clients, BBC Countryfile, Channel 4 Wild Things, Cactus TV for Channel5 & DCMedia as well as producing multiple campaigns for Plantlife, HRH The Prince of Wales patron of Plantlife a conservation charity with 23 nature reserves across the UK and support from the then UK Prime Minister David Cameron who endorsed the Macular Society film that I produced in 2015
+Clients, BBC Countryfile, Channel 4 Wild Things & Cactus TV for Channel5 as well as producing multiple film campaigns for Plantlife - HRH The Prince of Wales patron of Plantlife a conservation charity with 23 nature reserves across the UK and support from the then UK Prime Minister David Cameron who endorsed the Macular Society film that I produced in 2015

 Why 5ive Tribes?